airbytehq/airbyte/README.md

 See our [Contributing guide](docs/contributing-to-airbyte/) on how to get started.
 Not sure where to start?
 We’ve listed some [good first issues](https://github.com/airbytehq/airbyte/labels/good%20first%20issue) to start with.
 You can also [book a free, no-pressure pairing session](https://drift.me/micheltricot/meeting) with one of our core contributors.

 **Note that you are able to create connectors using the language you want, as Airbyte connections run as Docker containers.**

+**Also, we will never ask you to maintain your connector.
+The goal is that the Airbyte team and the community helps maintain it, let's call it crowdsourced maintenance!**

 ## Community support